-To me, the WHY of Creation was one of the bigger pieces of the picture.
+For me, the WHY of Creation was one of the bigger pieces of the puzzle.

 Why did God create us?

-God’s character, His very essence, is outward-focused, other-centred love.
+God’s character, His very essence, is outward-focused, other-centered love.

 (This can be difficult to relate to, but it’s a fact.
-To me, it’s mind-boggling.)
+To me, it’s mind-boggling and life-changing.)

-He created us in order to share His love with us, in a personal and eternal relationship.
+He/They created us in order to share His/Their love with us, in a personal and eternal relationship.